 Most recently, Bryan was named to the 2018 class of NBC's Late Night Writers Workshop, was once again a semifinalist in the StandUp NBC showcase, and performed in the New York Comedy Festival.
 Yang is also a writer, performer, and founding member of the Asian American sketch team Model Majority.
 While impressive, none of the aforementioned credits were paid gigs.

-Bryan has opened for great comics which include Michelle Wolf, Ronny Chieng, Gilbert Gottfried, and Greg Proops.
-Yang has also performed in some of the best venues across the country including Cobb's Comedy Club, Punch Line San Francisco, Punch Line Philly, Punch Line Sacramento, Helium Comedy Club, The Comedy Attic, Stand Up NY, Gotham Comedy Club, Caroline’s, NY Comedy Club, the UCB Theatre, and somehow the Gramercy Theatre.
+Bryan has opened for amazing comics like Michelle Wolf, Ronny Chieng, Gilbert Gottfried, and Greg Proops.
+Yang has also performed in some of the best venues across the country including Cobb's Comedy Club, Punch Line San Francisco, Punch Line Philly, Punch Line Sacramento, Helium Comedy Club, The Comedy Attic, Stand Up NY, Gotham Comedy Club, Caroline’s, NY Comedy Club, UCB, and the Gramercy Theatre.
 He mostly performs in the basements of bars though.
 There were too many bars to list individually.